ItinerisLtd/trellis-slack-webhook-notify-during-deploy/README.md

 2. Create an App (e.g. "Deployment alerts") and enable "Incoming Webhooks"
 3. Setup a Webhook for your desired Workspace
 4. Copy the Webhook URL for use in [Installation](#installation)

+Note: Each Webhook can only post to one channel since Slack changed their API.
+You will need to set up a webhook per channel you wish to notify.

 ## See Also